the last tank

 Inspiration

 With this simple artwork I wanted to capture the visual heart and ethos of the service men and women and their families that sacrificed so much for her.
 The 1st Tank Bn official emblem has a picture of the M2A4 but I wanted to recreate it more visually accurate and in her full beauty.
 From the research I did there is little artwork on the my battalion and I wanted to change that.
-While the M2A4 Light Tank is the first tank used by the battalion, I named this art-piece “The Last Tank.”
+While the M2A4 Light Tank is the first tank used by the battalion, however, I named this art-piece “The Last Tank”.
 I did this because I wanted to present the idea of the “end-of-an-era”.
 This illustration is more than just a technical illustration of the M2A4 Light Tank; that is trivial.
 This is a portrait of the every serviceman and woman and their families who served with 1st Tank Battalion.